Dublin Half Day Discovery | 5hr Private Walking Tour

 Pickup details:

-We meet guests at the specified hotels outlined and can also meet from hotels/accommodation in a 0.5km radius of the city center.
+We can meet guests at the hotels outlined or from a city centre location and can also meet from hotels/accommodation in a 0.5km radius of the city center.
 Alternatively we can meet guests from the central meeting point - The Molly Malone Statue

 OR